-The effectiveness of implicit interest indicators is witnessed by several studies in literature [5; 20].
-These works demonstrate the correlation between the implicit indicators and the actual interest of the user.
-Furthermore, such studies produce a list of the most used interest indicators.
+The effectiveness of implicit interest indicators is witnessed by several studies in literature (Claypool et al., 2001; Shapira et al., 2006).
+These works demonstrate the correlation of implicit indicators and the actual interest of the user.
+Furthermore, they produce a list of the most used interest indicators.
 Some works propose the development of tools for determining user's interests.
-For example, in [1] a proxy server based system is used to capture client-side interactions.
-Other portal framework, such as Websphere Portal Server [22], also analyze the user behavior, but their analysis is based on classical clickstream metrics.
+For example, in

+(Atterer et al., 2006), a proxy server based system is used to capture client-side interactions.

-Some works are aimed at understanding the structure of Web pages in order to determine page sections.
+Some works are aimed at understanding the structure of web pages in order to determine page sections.
 Many algorithms have been presented to this extent.
-The purposes of determining page sections include the detection of similarities among pages, the adaptation of the pages to small screens, the detection of the most significant content of the page, etc.
+The purposes of determining sections include the following.

-Wenyn et al. [23] divide pages in sections to detect similarities between two pages, in order to prevent phishing.
-Chen et al. [6] do the same thing in order to better view Web pages on small screen devices.
-Blocks in the pages are detected for identifying the informative sections of the page to reduce storing sizes for search engines [10] or to eliminate redundant information for Web mining [21].
-It is clear that, if efforts have been made to divide pages in sections, where the pages are explicitly divided in sections, we can pursue the above discussed objectives and do much more.
+Wenyn et al. (2005) divide pages in sections to detect similarities between two pages, in order to prevent phishing.
+Chen et al. (2005) do the same thing in order to better view web pages on small screen devices.
+Blocks in the pages are detected for identifying the informative sections of the page to reduce storing sizes for search engines (Debnath et al., 2005) or to eliminate redundant information for Web mining (Taib et al., 2005).
+It is clear that, if efforts have been made to divide pages in sections, where the pages are explicitly divided in sections, we can pursue the above discussed purposes and more.
 Once determined, the indication of user interest, calculated from the log analysis, can be used for several purposes.
 The next sub-sections analyze the possible practical uses of our system in several Web research fields.